Bordeaux

 Frederik Dawson

-When our car crossed Pont de Pierre and we saw the whole skyline with the long row of stately buildings along the Garronne and Porte de Bourgogne at the end of the bridge was like a symbolic city gate, Bordeaux welcomed us with its really grand appearance.
+Netherlands - 12-Apr-17 -When our car crossed Pont de Pierre and we saw the whole skyline with the long row of stately buildings along the Garronne and Porte de Bourgogne at the end of the bridge was like a symbolic city gate, Bordeaux welcomed us with its really grand appearance.
 This was my second time I visited Bordeaux, but last time I travel by train and did not have a chance to see this fantastic view.
-After hotel check in, we drove our car to see the city, the traffic was really bad as there were many junctions and the new tram system also added more traffic lights.
+After hotel check in, we drove our car to see the city, the traffic was really bad as there were many junctions, and the new tram system also added more traffic lights.
 Bordeaux’s city center was like little Latin Quartier of Paris with many fine buildings, nice but nothing remarkable.

 In my opinion the only part of the city that made Bordeaux stunning is the riverside, all the beaux art buildings seem to be transported from Paris grand boulevards of Baron Haussmann.
 The crescent shape of the riverside made the whole view of these buildings more magnificent and looked endless.
 We decided to park our car near Place des Quinconces that unfortunately closed for preparation of city festival.
 We walked to see the famous Place de la Bourse, the square was indeed very grand and the best sight of Bordeaux.
 The riverside terrace was a popular place for evening exercise, I saw many joggers, cyclists and many safety patrols.
 Flèche Saint-Michel, the gothic tower of Basilica of Saint Michael was a landmark dominating the southern part of Bordeaux while the twin towers of St Louis des Chartrons Church marked the nice visual landmark of the northern part.
 To our big disappointment, the much photographed Le Miroir d’eau, the modern fountains and pool that create the water reflection view of Place de la Bourse were not opened and the pool was dried.
 Then we walked around Place du Parlement to find a place for food.
 After lovely dinner, we walked back to Place de la Bourse to see the beautiful night view of the whole riverside buildings before we backed to our hotel.
-In the morning we went to see Place de la Victoire for another city gate, Porte d’Aquitane and Marche des Capucines, the big market hall to see many local fresh products and Bordelais lifestyle.
+In the morning, we went to see Place de la Victoire for another city gate, Porte d’Aquitane and Marche des Capucines, the big market hall to see many local fresh products and Bordelais lifestyle.
 Before we departed the city to Poitier.

 Even though Bordeaux is a great city and beautiful, I did not see anything remarkable as in my opinion the city was like a small copy of Paris.
 Even its skyline was strikingly similar with Parisian skyline height control.
-But again compared to other big regional cities in France, like Toulouse, Lyon and Marseilles, Bordeaux really look different for its grand and prosperous appearance of beaux art riverside.
+But again, compared to other big regional cities in France, like Toulouse, Lyon and Marseilles, Bordeaux really look different for its grand and prosperous appearance of beaux art riverside.
 Since World Heritage Site of Paris is only limited to the Seine Riverside and excluded many grand beaux art avenues i.e. the famous Champ-Elysees or Boulevard des Capucines, then the grand buildings along the quay of Bordeaux and its city center seem to be unique indeed at least among current UNESCO's list.

 Clyde

-I visited Bordeaux in March 2014.
+Malta - 24-Mar-14 -I visited Bordeaux in March 2014.
 The view of the Port while strolling on the Pont de Pierre is already something to behold.
 Numerous spires, steeples and elegant buildings adorn the waterfront of the Garonne river.
 Place de la Bourse is magnificent - the epitome of symmetry and beauty.
 Not only is it a wonderful sight, effortlessly accessible with the modern Bordeaux trams, but it is in a way enhanced with a touch of innovative genius.
 Just opposite, every now and then, the open space of the wide waterfront transforms itself first into a flooded space or giant puddle, then in an enormous mirror which depicts a surreal reflection of Place de la Bourse and then a spray fountain which slowly but surely fades away into thin air.
 It's not the only square to visit though - Place des Quinconces, Place Gambetta, Place de Bourgogne, Place de la Comedie, Place Jean Moulin, etc. Bordeaux is one of those cities in France that enjoy double inscription in the Unesco WH list.
 The Routes of Santiago de Compostela in France WHS includes Cathedral of St. Andrew, the Basilica of St. Michel and the Basilica of St. Seurin.
 Inside the latter, peregrinos can write their names and prayers on a peregrino guestbook inside one of the minor chapels inside the basilica.
 For 5,50 euros I climbed the 231 stairs of the Pey-Berland Tower and from the top I could afford incredible panoramic views of Bordeaux and a bird's eye view of the Cathedral.
 All in all, Bordeaux is a very interesting city for a long weekend break and a good base to visit other WHS or national sites such as the Dune of Pilat.

 Klaus Freisinger

-As the other reviewers have pointed out, Bordeaux is a very pleasant city with many fine monuments and sights, and it is certainly a good base for exploring the many attractions in the surrounding area.
+Austria - 31-Aug-12 -As the other reviewers have pointed out, Bordeaux is a very pleasant city with many fine monuments and sights, and it is certainly a good base for exploring the many attractions in the surrounding area.
 There are several historic buildings, a large number of churches, and a fine riverfront to be explored.
 Even though there are no standout sights (except maybe the Monument aux Girondins at the Place des Quinconces), Bordeaux has a well-maintained centre stretching along a bend of the Garonne River (somewhat shaped like a crescent, hence the name "Port of the Moon").
 The massive Cathedral of St. André, as well as the basilicas of St. Michel and St. Seurin, are also part of the Route of Santiago inscription.

 Els Slots

-There's no doubt that Bordeaux is a very pleasant and liveable city.
+The Netherlands - 27-Oct-11 -There's no doubt that Bordeaux is a very pleasant and liveable city.
 We arrived late in the evening (11 p.m.) and our taxi driver proudly pointed out all the monumental highlights: the bridge across the Garonne, the Place de la Bourse, the old city gates and the water mirror to name but a few.
 They are all flooded in light after it gets dark: a very fine sight.

 The next morning we did a self-guided tour of the main city area, which is not very large.
 The streets are well-geared to pedestrians, and everything looks very neat and well-preserved.
 The buildings are very uniform in style and colour.
 We were already completely in awe of the monumental fountain with its statues of horses at the Place de Quinconces.